Yugambeh people: Native title

 As of 2019, Yugambeh native title claims on their traditional country have yet to find endorsement by the National Native Title Tribunal.
 A Kombumerri claim was filed in 1996 over their clan territory, but was not accepted.
 This was followed by a Kombumerri People #2 claim in 1998, this application was also rejected.
 A larger Eastern Yugambeh People claim was filed in 2001, it was also rejected.
-The Eastern Clans Native Title Claim in the Federal Court was filed on the 5 September 2006 under the application name Gold Coast Native Title Group (Eastern Yugambeh), and accepted by the Register on 23 September 2013.
+The Eastern Clans Native Title Claim in the Federal Court was filed on 5 September 2006 under the application name Gold Coast Native Title Group (Eastern Yugambeh), and accepted by the Register on 23 September 2013.
 The application, naming ten Apical Ancestors, referred to territory encompassing lands and waters across the Gold Coast local government area within the state of Queensland.
 It was dismissed on 13 September 2014 with a Part Determination that Native Title did not exist on lands granted a prior lease.
 On the rejection of this claim, The Yugambeh clans filed a Native Title Claim in the Federal Court on 27 June 2017 under the application name Danggan Balun (Five Rivers) People.
 Their claim was accepted for registration by the Registrar on 14 September 2017.
-It was further amended on 28 of August 2020 naming twenty-three Apical Ancestors and encompasses lands and waters across five local government areas within the state of Queensland.
+It was further amended on 28 August 2020 naming twenty-three Apical Ancestors and encompasses lands and waters across five local government areas within the state of Queensland.